volatilflerovium/sqlite3_helper/README.md

 Another element of SQLiteDB is SqlRows, a class to iterate through the rows in the result of a prepare statement.
 At the core of it is a template method SqlRows::data_as<typename>.
-This method return the value in the column in the current row.
+This method returns the value in the column in the current row.
 The types of the values to be return can be: